mlcommons/ck/README.md

 We deeply believe in the power of open science and open source to solve the world's most challenging problems.

-Following our [tedious experience reproducing 150 research papers and validating them in the real world](https://learning.acm.org/techtalks/reproducibility), we started working with [the community](CONTRIBUTING.md) to develop the [Collective Knowledge Technology](https://arxiv.org/abs/2011.01149) to access and reuse any shared knowledge (research projects, experiments, AI/ML models, code, data and automation scripts), implement portable automation workflows, facilitate reproducible research, and simplify transfer to production across rapidly evolving models, software, hardware and data.
+Following our [tedious experience reproducing 150 research papers and validating them in the real world](https://learning.acm.org/techtalks/reproducibility), we started  working with [the community](CONTRIBUTING.md) to develop a common interface to access and reuse any shared knowledge in a unified way (Collective Knowledge) while facilitating collaborative and reproducible research, automating co-design of efficient AI/ML systems, and simplifying transfer of research ideas to production across rapidly evolving AI/ML models, software, hardware and data.

-The [cTuning foundation](https://cTuning.org) donated the original Collective Knowledge technology to MLCommons to continue developments as a community effort in an [open and transparent way](docs/taskforce.md) and deprecated v1 in 2021 and v2 in 2022.

 The latest Collective Knowledge technology v3 consists of the following sub-projects:
 * Non-intrusive and technology-agnostic [Collective Mind automation language (CM)](https://doi.org/10.5281/zenodo.8105339)